Hiring a summer nanny? Payroll and taxes, handled.See how →

 Disability insurance is covered

 New Jersey provides Temporary Disability Insurance to protect workers who get sick or injured outside of work.
-For 2025, this is employer-funded—nothing comes out of your employee's paycheck, and we include it in your tax calculations.
+For 2026, the employee contribution is 0.19% of wages (up to $171,100).
+We include it in your tax calculations.

 Withhold for Family Leave Insurance

-Your employee contributes a tiny amount (about 0.06%) toward Family Leave Insurance.
+Your employee contributes 0.23% of wages toward Family Leave Insurance.
 This gives them access to up to 12 weeks of paid leave to bond with a new baby or care for a sick family member—a valuable benefit.

 Pay into the state unemployment fund